 … than Trump’s underwhelming new plan.

-It’s always refreshing to come across a policy paper that is simultaneously readable, sensible, and brief . . . because it’s so unusual.
+It’s always refreshing—because unusual—to come across a policy paper that is simultaneously readable, sensible, and brief.

 The smart folks at the Goodman Institute have just produced such a paper, on the important topic of how to slash prescription drug prices.

-Titled ‘Why Are Drug Prices So High?’, the two-page paper by economists David Henderson and Charles Hooper is actually better than the Trump Administration’s big, complicated new drug-price-reduction plan, and a helluva lot better than Democrats’ price-control schemes.
+Written by economists David Henderson and Charles Hooper, it’s actually better than the Trump Administration’s big, complicated new drug-price-reduction plan, and a helluva lot better than Democrats’ price-control schemes.

-Here’s the Goodman paper’s executive summary (all of it):
+Here’s the Goodman paper’s executive summary, in its entirety:

 - Deregulate generic drugs.